-For those of you who aren’t necessarily ‘world class’, Watergate Bay is home to the Extreme Academy Surf School who provide lessons to all standards of water sports enthusiasts The bay is so popular in the water sports world that it hosts national competitions such as English Nationals Surfing Championships and European Long Board Championships.
-Other events that take place on our beach are Polo on The Beach returning this May, the Ultra Trail SW and its own festival, Electric Beach.
+For those of you who aren’t necessarily ‘world-class’, Watergate Bay is home to the Extreme Academy Surf School who provide lessons to all standards of water sports enthusiasts The bay is so popular in the water sports world that it hosts national competitions such as English Nationals Surfing Championships and European Long Board Championships.
+Other events that take place on our beach are Polo on The Beach, the Ultra-Trail SW and its own festival, Electric Beach.

 Recently Watergate Bay has been included in England’s Top Ten Beaches compiled by The Telegraph and been awarded ‘Excellent Bathing Quality’ by the Marine Conservation Society.